-Border Terriers come from the Cheviot Hills along the border of England and Scotland.
+Border Terrier Trivia: Border Terriers come from the Cheviot Hills along the border of England and Scotland.
 Border Terriers were first bred to capture and kill foxes in their dens.
 Border Terriers can run exceptionally fast for their size and can even keep up with a horse.
 Border Terriers make good watchdogs.
 Border Terriers can be trained to do tricks.